LIvanoff/HDMapNet/README.md

 python export_gt_to_json.py
 ```

-Run `python evaluate.py --result_path [submission file path]` for evaluation.
+Run `python evaluate.py --modelf [checkpoint path]` for evaluation.
 The script accepts vectorized or rasterized maps as input.
 For vectorized map, We firstly rasterize the vectors to map to do evaluation.
 For rasterized map, you should make sure the line width=1.

 Below is the format for vectorized submission: